-Thiazide diuretics like hydrochlorothiazide (Esidrix, HydroDIURIL, other brands) have made a comeback as medications for high blood pressure.
+Thiazide diuretics like hydrochlorothiazide (Esidrix, HydroDIURIL, other brands) continue to be a very effective way to lower blood pressure for people with hypertension.
 They're inexpensive, and results from large studies have shown them to be at least as effective as other types of blood pressure drugs for most patients.

 But if you're taking a diuretic, your potassium levels need to be watched.
 These drugs direct the kidneys to pump water and sodium into the urine.
 Unfortunately, potassium also slips through the open floodgates.
 A low potassium level can cause muscle weakness, cramping, or an abnormal heartbeat, which is especially dangerous for people with heart problems.